Acuzle/acutils/doc/pathology.md

 Change reference image using when calling harmonize function.
+If you called `gpu.set_gpu_computation(activate=True)`, calling will load the image on the GPU (using cupy instead of numpy).

 PARAMETERS
 ----------
-img_path=None (str): Absolute path to the image that will be the reference to harmonize.
+- img_path=None (str): Absolute path to the image that will be
+- the reference to harmonize.

 RETURNS
 -------
-df (pandas.DataFrame): Formated dataframe.
+None

 RAISES
 ------